 Ecology recommends that non-VSP jurisdictions include specific language to address agricultural activities as suggested in the sample wetland regulations in Appendix A of this guidance.
-Example topics for non-VSP jurisdictions to address include the following:
+Example topics for non-VSP jurisdictions to address are described below and include: existing and ongoing agricultural activities, irrigation-induced wetlands, and prior converted croplands.

-Existing and ongoing agricultural activities:
+Existing and ongoing agricultural activities

-These activities are often exempted from the provisions of a CAO.
-These activities should be clearly defined and should not include removing trees, diverting or impounding water, excavation, ditching, draining, culverting, filling, grading, or similar activities that introduce adverse impacts to wetlands.
-Maintenance of agricultural ditches-those channels created solely for agricultural irrigation (not a channelized stream) should be limited to removing sediment in existing ditches to a depth specified by your jurisdiction.
-Wetlands that are not currently in agricultural use that are converted to a new agricultural use are subject to the same regulations that govern new development.
+Existing and ongoing agricultural activities are often exempted from the provisions of a CAO.
+These activities should be clearly defined and should not include: removing trees, diverting or impounding water, excavation, ditching, draining, culverting, filling, grading, or similar activities that introduce adverse impacts to wetlands.
+Maintenance of agricultural ditches-those channels created solely for agricultural irrigation (not a channelized stream)-should be limited to removing sediment in existing ditches to a depth specified by your jurisdiction.
+Wetlands that are not currently in agricultural use that are converted to an agricultural use are subject to the same regulations that govern new development.

 For existing and ongoing agricultural activities in non-VSP jurisdictions, Ecology encourages the use of Natural Resource Conservation Service (NRCS) Best Management Practices (BMPs), farm conservation plans, and incentive-based programs to improve agricultural practices in and near wetlands.
 The goal of the BMPs should be to ensure that ongoing agricultural activities in non-VSP jurisdictions minimize their effects on wetlands, water quality, riparian ecology, salmonid populations, and wildlife habitat.
-For more information on the NRCS resources, see their Conservation Practices information sheet.29
+For more information on the NRCS resources, see their Conservation Practice Standards webpage.
+46